hytest-org/hytest/environment_set_up/StartScript.md

 use it as the baseline if you will be building your own environment.

 If you choose to do that, you will want to edit the `jupyter-start.sh` script to reflect the particulars of your custom conda environment.
-See [here](./QuickStart-HPC.md) for an example walk-through of that process.